mauriciopoppe/greuler/README.md

 ## Usage Notes

-- The layout adaptor instance can be accessed through `instance.layout`, all the properties are mapped to calls to methods of WebCola
+- The `data` property of the configuration option sent to greuler maps all the properties to calls to methods of WebCola

 ```javascript
 // e.g.